The North American Truffle Growers Association sets the standards for our truffle industry. We promote:

-Brief History of the North American Truffle Growers’ Association (NATGA)
+Brief History of the North American Truffle Growers Association (NATGA)

-The North American Truffle Growers’ Association (NATGA) was established in North Carolina in 2005.
+The North American Truffle Growers Association (NATGA) was established in North Carolina in 2005.
 NATGA is a registered non-profit organization.

 By 2005 the number of truffle growers in the state had grown to a point where it seemed like a good idea to establish an organization where growers could share ideas, swap information and generally learn the industry.
-Several of the pioneer growers, realizing that the exchange of ideas would be beneficial for the whole industry, organized into the North American Truffle Growers’ Association, (NATGA.)
+Several of the pioneer growers, realizing that the exchange of ideas would be beneficial for the whole industry, organized into the North American Truffle Growers Association (NATGA).
 NATGA’s founding members all have installations established in North Carolina.
 Garland Truffles (Franklin and Betty Garland) in Hillsborough, NC pioneered the industry in the State by being the first to plant trees infected with Tuber melanosporum in North Carolina.
-Other founding members are Keep Your Fork Farm (Jane Morgan Smith), Piedmont Valley Truffles (Jack & Aron Ponticelli along with Franklin Garland), Acres of TrufflesTruffiére (Craig Magill and Krista Hansen).
-There still exist several farms, which were founding members.
+Other founding members are: Keep Your Fork Farm (Jane Morgan Smith), Piedmont Valley Truffles (Jack & Aron Ponticelli along with Franklin Garland), and Acres of Truffles Truffière (Craig Magill and Krista Hansen).